mormond/CommercialMarketplaceLab/lab40-vmoffer.md

    --- | ---
-   User Storage Account Name | Name of the storage account where the VHD image is stored User Storage Container Name | Most likely the default `vhds` Dns Name For Public IP | Provide a DNS name for the public IP; must be lowercase Admin User Name | Set a username the administrator account for the new VM Admin Password | Set an administrator password for the new VM OS Type | Leave as `Linux`
+   User Storage Account Name | Name of the storage account where the VHD image is stored User Storage Container Name | Most likely the default `vhds` Dns Name For Public IP | Provide a DNS name for the public IP; must be lowercase and must be globally unique Admin User Name | Set a username the administrator account for the new VM Admin Password | Set an administrator password for the new VM OS Type | Leave as `Linux`